wpswings/woo-one-click-upsell-funnel/README.txt

 = I want my Upsell Offer to always trigger no matter what target product people choose. =

-Yes, our plugin has a feature to do this.
+Yes, our upsell WooCommerce plugin has a feature to do this.
 You just need to enable the Global Funnel feature and the Funnel Offers will be triggered always.

 = Can I track the performance of my Upsell Funnels? =